 I think we all know the feeling: you get off work after a semi-crappy day, maybe, and you know you SHOULD go to the gym.
 You know you SHOULD get that climbing training session in, but, for whatever reason, you dread the idea of it.

-There are times, no doubt when working out seems like the least enjoyable thing to do.
+There are times, no doubt, when working out seems like the least enjoyable thing to do.
 That said, the fact is that if you want to get better, you have to get yourself through these slumps and into the gym.
-There is just no way around it; hard work and consistency are the most important elements of becoming a better, stronger climber.
+There is just no way around it.
+Hard work and consistency are the most important elements of becoming a better, stronger climber.

 Keep Context in Mind

 I used to struggle to get myself to ride my bike to work/school.
 It was always just so much easier to drive.
-Funny thing was, every time I finally got onto my bike, that dread disappeared, and I would enjoy myself.
+The funny thing was, every time I finally got onto my bike, that dread disappeared, and I would enjoy myself.
 I never once regretted the decision to get on my bike, once I was on it.
 The doubt only existed in the moments leading up to deciding.

 Listen to your Body and Mind

 Considering the above, there are times when that voice in your head telling you not to train is right.
 Overtraining is a real thing, and I find this especially true in a sport like climbing, where the athletes tend to be super-motivated.
 This path, ultimately, leads to plateaus in your progression and injury.